Muhtar Kent: 2005–present

 In May 2005, Kent rejoined Coca-Cola after almost six years and was appointed president and chief operating officer of the company's North Asia, Eurasia and Middle East group, a position reporting directly to chairman and chief executive officer Neville Isdell.
 Muhtar Kent's rise continued and he was promoted in January 2006, to the newly created position of president of international operations.
 In this capacity, he was responsible for all operations outside of North America, and all group presidents outside of North America reported to him.

 Kent was named chief executive officer (CEO), effective July 1, 2008.
-He became chairman of the board and CEO, effective April 23, 2009.
-By 2015 he is paid over US$25MM a year by Coca-Cola.
+He became chairman of the company almost a year later, on April 23, 2009.
+By 2015, it was reported he was paid $25 million a year by the Coca-Cola Company.

-Kent is co-chair of the Consumer Goods Forum, a fellow of the Foreign Policy Association, a member of the Business Roundtable, a past chairman of the US-China Business Council and current chairman emeritus of the US-ASEAN Business Council.
+Kent is co-chair of the Consumer Goods Forum, a fellow of the Foreign Policy Association, a member of the Business Roundtable, a past chairman of the US-China Business Council, and current chairman emeritus of the US-ASEAN Business Council.
 He was appointed as a member of the Eminent Persons Group for ASEAN by President Obama and Secretary of State Clinton.
 He serves on the boards of Special Olympics International, Ronald McDonald House Charities, Catalyst and Emory University.
 He received an honorary doctorate from Oglethorpe University in 2008.

-He serves on the board of directors of The American Turkish Society and the National Committee on United States-China Relations.
+He serves on the board of directors of the American Turkish Society and the National Committee on United States-China Relations.

 He is an invitee of the Bilderberg Group and attended the Greece 2009 Bilderberg conference at the Astir Palace resort in Vouliagmeni, Greece.

 In May 2014, Kent was awarded an honorary degree by the Georgia Institute of Technology.